 There is no such thing as deferred depreciation.
 Depreciation as an expense must be taken in the year that it occurs.
 Depreciation occurs each year, as defined by the IRS guidelines, whether you choose to claim it as an expense or not.

-How do you avoid depreciation recapture on rental property?
+How do I calculate depreciation on my rental property?